 People have two copies of most genes, one copy inherited from each parent.
-In some cases, however, the number of copies varies—meaning that a person can be born with one, three, or more copies of particular genes.
-Less commonly, one or more genes may be entirely missing.
-This type of genetic difference is known as copy number variation (CNV).
+In some cases, however, the number of copies varies—meaning that a person can have one, three, or more copies of particular genes.
+Less commonly, both copies of a gene may be missing.
+These types of genetic difference are known as copy number variations (CNV).

-Copy number variation results from insertions, deletions, and duplications of large segments of DNA.
-These segments are big enough to include whole genes.
-Variation in gene copy number can influence the activity of genes and ultimately affect many body functions.
+Copy number variation results from insertions, deletions, and duplications of large segments of DNA that are at least one thousand nucleotides (also called 1 kilobase or 1kb) in length.
+These segments are often big enough to include whole genes.
+Variation in gene copy number can influence the activity of genes and the functioning of proteins made from them, which may affect body processes.

-Researchers were surprised to learn that copy number variation accounts for a significant amount of genetic difference between people.
-More than 10 percent of human DNA appears to contain these differences in gene copy number.
-While much of this variation does not affect health or development, some differences likely influence a person’s risk of disease and response to certain drugs.
-Future research will focus on the consequences of copy number variation in different parts of the genome and study the contribution of these variations to many types of disease.
+Copy number variation accounts for a significant amount of genetic difference between people.
+More than 10 percent of the human genome appears to contain differences in gene copy number.
+While much of this variation does not affect health or development, some differences influence a person’s risk of disease, particularly some types of cancer, or response to certain drugs.

 - Can a change in the number of genes affect health and development?